mosaicml/llm-foundry/scripts/inference/README.md

 The argument for `--name_or_path` can be either the name of a model that exists on the HF Hub, such as `gpt2`, `facebook/opt-350m`, etc. or the path to a HF checkpoint folder, such as `my_hf_model/` like we exported above.

-The script will automatically load the model on a GPU if available, or else it will fall back to CPU.
-You can also specify a particular device such as `--device cuda:0`.
+The script will use HuggingFace's `device_map=auto` feature to automatically load the model on any available GPUs, or fallback to CPU.
+[See the docs here!](https://huggingface.co/docs/accelerate/usage_guides/big_modeling)
-You can also use HuggingFace's `device_map` functionality to load large models across multiple GPUs.
-Just pass `--device_map auto` and it will attempt to split the model across all available GPU memory.
+You can also directly specify `--device_map auto` or `--device_map balanced`, etc.
+You can also target a specific **single** device using `--device cuda:0` or `--device cpu`, etc.

 For MPT models specifically, you can pass args like `--attn_impl triton`, and `--max_seq_len 4096` to speed up generation time or alter the max generation length at inference time (thanks to ALiBi).